-There are now three levels of Alpha literacy training, each taking a year to complete.
-The first graduates of Level III will be in 2017, and the graduation will be marked with great celebration!
-Level III is equivalent to a Grade 6 level of literacy.
-This coming year the Alpha program will be linked with the microcredit program, to expand the learning to involve basic business skills and training.
+There are now four levels of Alpha literacy training, each taking a year to complete.
+A grand celebration took place for the first ever Level III graduates Level III is equivalent to a Grade 6 level of literacy.
+Level IV provides additional leadership skills and seeks to expand knowledge to include basic business skills and advocacy training.
 It is our goal that participants leave with greater confidence and employable skills- leaving them better able to contribute to their communities and the local economy.

 Each class begins with song.
 Beautiful Creole words tell the story of “no longer being an ‘X'”.
 You can watch a video of an Alpha class below.

 “How horrible, how insulting, Oh so afraid to sign my name that I must make an X,

 Ticking this little X like this one is not right,

 This little X, I should not do it again